cloudnative-pg/postgres-containers/BUILD.md

 docker buildx bake --check
 ```

-If warnings appear, you may need to switch to a different build driver.
+If errors appear, you may need to switch to a different build driver.
 For
 example, use the following commands to configure a `docker-container` build
 driver: